gtk-rs/gtk4-rs/book/src/gobject_properties.md

 {{#rustdoc_include ../listings/gobject_properties/4/main.rs:connect_notify}}
 ```

-Now, whenever the "number" property gets changed, the closure gets executed and prints the current value of "number".
+Now, whenever the "number" property gets changed, the closure gets executed and prints the current value of "number" to standard output.

 Introducing properties to your custom GObjects is useful if you want to
 - allow consumers to be able to access internal state